benhgreen/iidxscrobbler/README.md

-tricoroscrobbler
+iidxscrobbler
 ================

-web app to detect and scrobble tracks played in iidx tricoro
+web app to detect and scrobble tracks played in iidx spada via scraping of PW profile